mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 After a quick sip of water, the tempo efforts of 3x10 minutes began; my target pace was 5:08/km.
 The first effort was run at **5:08/km**.
 I had a gel while in the recovery time before the 2nd 10 minute rep.  The next 2 reps went by quickly and I found a comfortable rhythm at **5:10/km** for both.

-I jogged comfortably home at last year's marathon pace.

-I got a text message from Mike McD. in Calgary to let m e know that while I was doing this workout, he had bested my 10K PB.
+While I jogged comfortably home at last year's marathon pace, I got a text message from Mike McD. in Calgary to let me know that while I was doing this workout, he had bested my 10K PB.

 <!---->
 ## MONDAY OCT 05